 Job listings and opportunities

-Throughout the year, the Center for Professional Development maintains extensive listings of current job openings within the legal profession, including full- and part-time positions for students and graduates, fellowship opportunities, internships, on-campus student research assistants, and other workstudy positions.
+Throughout the year, the Office of Career & Student Development maintains extensive listings of current job openings within the legal profession, including full- and part-time positions for students and graduates, fellowship opportunities, internships, on-campus student research assistants, and other workstudy positions.

 In conjunction with Symplicity, a resume posting and job listing service, these openings are online and accessible via the Internet.
 With Symplicity, students and alumni may post their resume online and view job openings, and employers may submit job openings directly online from their computer.